My desire to be a visual artist is rooted in my fascination with individual perception. We form our identity based on this often faulty data.

 I am currently using photography as my primary medium.
 The camera acts as my sanctuary.
 It defines an intimate space where revelation is possible.
 The camera allows me to concentrate my attention using the familiar rituals of focusing my lens, cropping my visual experience, interacting with both the solid forms and the ephemeral light.
 These rituals intensify my spiritual connections with this concrete world.
 The objects become images.
 The images create connections.
 The connections foster understanding.

-“I believe there are things which nobody would see unless I photographed them.”
+“I believe there are things which nobody would see if I didn’t photograph them. ~Diane Arbus

 1969-1971 Studies School of the Art Institute of Chicago, IL